fastenhealth/fasten-onprem/memory-bank/activeContext.md

-# Active Context: Fasten On-Prem (Memory Bank Updated July 15, 2025)
+# Active Context: Fasten On-Prem (Memory Bank Updated July 16, 2025)

-## Current Focus: LLM Chat & Streaming Implementation
+## Current Focus: LLM Chat Feature Maturation

-The current focus is on understanding and documenting the recently implemented LLM-powered chat feature, particularly its streaming capabilities.
-This involves analyzing the interaction between the `ChatComponent` and the `TypesenseService` to provide a clear record of the implementation.
+The current focus is on documenting the mature implementation of the LLM-powered chat feature.
+The architecture has evolved to include a dedicated state management service, providing a more robust and maintainable design.

+### Chat State Service (`frontend/src/app/pages/chat/chat-state.service.ts`)

+A new `ChatStateService` has been introduced to handle all state management for the chat feature.
+This service encapsulates the logic for creating, loading, selecting, and deleting conversations, as well as managing the message history for the active conversation.
+This decouples state logic from the component, following best practices.

 ### Chat Component (`frontend/src/app/pages/chat/chat.component.ts`)

-The `ChatComponent` is the user-facing element for the chat functionality.
-It manages the display of messages and handles user input.
-Two key methods are implemented for sending messages:
+The `ChatComponent` now acts as the presentation layer, interacting with the `ChatStateService` to display data and handle user input.

-1.  **`sendMessage()` (Non-Streaming):**
-    *   This is a standard asynchronous method that sends the user's message to the `TypesenseService`.
-    *   It waits for the complete response from the service before displaying the bot's answer.
-    *   This method is suitable for simple, single-response interactions.

-2.  **`_sendMessage()` (Streaming):**
+*   **State Interaction:** It subscribes to observables from the `ChatStateService` to get the current list of messages, conversations, and the active conversation ID.
+*   **Configuration Flag:** It includes a `USE_STREAMING_CHAT` boolean flag, allowing developers to easily switch between streaming and non-streaming modes for debugging and testing.
-    *   This method implements the real-time streaming of the bot's response.
+*   **Message Handling:** The `sendMessage` method orchestrates the process, calling either the streaming or non-streaming methods based on the configuration flag.
-    *   It immediately adds a placeholder for the bot's message in the UI.
-    *   It calls the `startConversationStreaming` method in the `TypesenseService`, providing a set of callbacks to handle the incoming data stream.
-    *   **`onChunk`**: This callback is executed for each piece of the response received from the server.
-It appends the new text to the bot's message placeholder, creating the appearance of a real-time stream.
-    *   **`onComplete`**: This callback is executed when the full response has been received.
-It can be used to finalize the message or perform any cleanup actions.
-    *   **`onError`**: This callback handles any errors that occur during the streaming process.

 ### Typesense Service (`frontend/src/app/services/typesense.service.ts`)

-The `TypesenseService` encapsulates the communication with the Typesense search and conversation API.
+The `TypesenseService` manages all communication with the backend conversation API.

-1.  **`startConversation()` (Non-Streaming):**
-    *   This method uses the `multiSearch.perform` method from the Typesense client.
-    *   It sends the user's query and returns a single, complete response.

-2.  **`startConversationStreaming()` (Streaming):**
-    *   This is the core of the streaming implementation.
-    *   It uses the `documents().search()` method from the Typesense client.
-    *   Crucially, it sets the `conversation_stream: true` parameter in the search request.
-This tells the Typesense server to send the response in chunks.
-    *   It passes a `streamConfig` object, which contains the `onChunk`, `onComplete`, and `onError` callbacks provided by the `ChatComponent`.
-The Typesense client library then invokes these callbacks as data arrives.

-This implementation provides a responsive and interactive user experience for the chat feature, allowing users to see the bot's response as it is being generated.
+*   **Streaming Implementation (RxJS):** The `startConversationStreaming` method now returns an RxJS `Observable`.
+The `ChatComponent` subscribes to this observable and uses the `next`, `error`, and `complete` handlers to process the incoming stream, which is a more idiomatic Angular approach.
+*   **Full Conversation Lifecycle:** The service now supports the full lifecycle of conversations, with methods for `getConversations`, `getConversationMessages`, and `deleteConversation`.